Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is Income-Based Student Loan Repayment?

-Income-based repayment plans were conceived to ease the financial hardship of government student loan borrowers and help them avoid default when struggling to pay off student loans.
+Income-based student loan repayment plans were conceived to ease the financial hardship of government student loan borrowers and help them avoid default when struggling to pay off student loans.

 Those who enroll in the plans tend to have large loan balances and/or low earnings.
 Graduate students, who usually have bigger loan balances than undergrads, are more likely to enroll in a plan.

-The idea is straightforward: Pay a percentage of your monthly income above some threshold for 20 or 25 years and you are eligible to get any remaining balance forgiven.
-(New amendments would forgive balances after 10 years for borrowers with original loans under $12,000.)
+The idea is straightforward: Pay a percentage of your monthly income above a certain threshold for 20 or 25 years and you are eligible to get any remaining balance forgiven.
+(The SAVE plan would forgive balances after 10 years for borrowers with original loans of $12,000 or less.)

-By mid-2021, 33% of Direct Loan borrowers were enrolled in an income-based repayment plan, according to the National Student Loan Data System.
-But borrowers often fail to recertify their income each year, as required, with one exception, and are returned to the standard 10-year amortizing plan.
+By the end of 2022, 45% of Direct Loan borrowers were enrolled in an income-based repayment plan, according to Federal Student Aid, an office of the U.S. Department of Education.
+But borrowers have often failed to recertify their income each year, as required, and are returned to the standard 10-year plan.

-While people often use the term “income-based repayment” generically, the Department of Education calls them income-driven repayment plans.
-There are four.
+While people often use the term “income-based repayment” generically, the Department of Education calls them income-driven repayment (IDR) plans.
+There are four, but two plans recently stopped accepting new borrowers.
+We’ll focus on the two that are still open to you:

 • Income-Based Repayment (IBR)

-Your payment amount is a percentage of your discretionary income, defined for IBR, PAYE, and REPAYE as the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.
+Your payment amount is a percentage of your discretionary income, defined for IBR as the difference between your annual income and 150% of the poverty guideline for your family size.

-For the ICR plan, discretionary income is the difference between your annual income and 100% of the poverty guideline for your family size and state of residence.
+For the SAVE plan, discretionary income is the difference between your annual income and 225% of the poverty line for your family size.
+This new plan could substantially reduce borrowers’ monthly payment amounts compared to other IDR plans.
+For IBR and SAVE, the payment is 5% to 10% of your discretionary income.

 Got it?
 But wait; there’s more.
 Note the number of years in which consistent, on-time payments must be made and after which a balance may be forgiven, as well as who qualifies.